3 Sources

 Copy Link

-Hudson Rock documented the first case of infostealer malware exfiltrating OpenClaw data, including API keys and authentication tokens.
-The Vidar variant stole AI agent configuration files on February 13, 2026, marking a shift in cybercrime targets from browser credentials to compromising personal AI agents and their digital identities.
+Hudson Rock documented the first in-the-wild case of infostealer malware exfiltrating OpenClaw configuration files containing API keys and authentication tokens.
+The incident, believed to involve a Vidar infostealer variant, marks a significant shift in cybercrime targets from browser credentials to compromising personal AI agents as the popular agentic framework becomes integrated into professional workflows.

 1

-OpenClaw, formerly known as ClawdBot and MoltBot, is a local-running AI agent framework that maintains a persistent configuration and memory environment on users' machines.
-The tool can access local files, log in to email and communication apps, and interact with online services.
-Since its November 2025 debut, OpenClaw has seen massive adoption worldwide, accumulating more than 200,000 stars on GitHub.
+.
+OpenClaw, formerly known as ClawdBot and MoltBot, is a local-running AI agent framework that maintains a persistent configuration and memory environment on the user's machine, with the ability to access local files, log in to email and communication apps, and interact with online services.

 2